borntofrappe/game-development/03 Match Three/README.md

   2.  set up multiple intervals with the `knife/timer` library

-- `Tween`, how to interpolate between values over time
+- `Tween`: interpolate between values over time

+  0. move a static image computing the distance over time

+  1. move multiple images at different rates and through different variables

+  2. move multiple images with the `knife/timer` library

 - `Chain`, how to have multiple operations in sequence